Global Analysis of the Gray-Scott Model with Fractional-Classical Diffusion: Introduction and Main Results

 Mathematically, fractional diffusion operators pose both rich structure and analytical challenges.
 Their nonlocal nature implies that the evolution at a point depends on the global behavior of the function, requiring new frameworks for function spaces, boundary conditions, and numerical approximation.
 Moreover, fractional operators exhibit a remarkable interplay between regularization and singularity: they smooth functions like classical elliptic operators, yet they do so in a globally coupled fashion.\\

 In recent years, the study of partial differential equations (PDEs) involving fractional diffusion has grown into a vibrant area of research.
 From establishing well-posedness and regularity of solutions to exploring pattern formation, front propagation, and long-time dynamics, fractional PDEs provide a fertile ground for both analysis and applications.
-In particular, the introduction of fractional Laplacians into reaction-diffusion systems, fluid dynamics, and financial mathematics has led to significant breakthroughs, revealing behaviors absent in classical models.\\ \\
+In particular, the introduction of fractional Laplacian into reaction-diffusion systems, fluid dynamics, and financial mathematics has led to significant breakthroughs, revealing behaviors absent in classical models.\\ \\

-The \textbf{Gray--Scott model} is a prototypical reaction--diffusion system that captures autocatalytic chemical reactions with nonlinear feedback, and is defined by a pair of coupled partial differential equations for two species: the activator \( u(x,t) \) and the inhibitor \( v(x,t) \).
+The Gray-Scott model is a prototypical reaction--diffusion system that captures autocatalytic chemical reactions with nonlinear feedback, and is defined by a pair of coupled partial differential equations for two species: the activator \( u(x,t) \) and the inhibitor \( v(x,t) \).
 In its classical form, the model reads:

 where \( \Delta \) denotes the standard Laplacian operator acting on a bounded spatial domain \( \Omega \subset \mathbb{R}^n \), typically subject to homogeneous Neumann or periodic boundary conditions.
-The parameters \( D_u, D_v > 0 \) are diffusion coefficients, while \( F \) and \( k \) represent feed and removal rates, respectively.
+The parameters \( d_1, d_2 > 0 \) are diffusion coefficients, while \( f \) and \( k \) represent feed and removal rates, respectively.
 The model originates from the cubic autocatalysis scheme

 introduced by Gray and Scott (1984), and has since become a canonical example in the study of pattern formation, due to its ability to generate a wide range of spatial structures including spots, stripes, and labyrinthine patterns.
 The Laplacian term models Fickian diffusion, ensuring spatial coupling between neighboring concentrations.
 Mathematically, the system exhibits rich dynamics and has been extensively studied for its Turing instability, global existence of solutions, and numerical pattern formation, particularly in two-dimensional domains.
-Its accessibility and visual expressiveness have also made it a frequent testbed in numerical analysis and computational PDE research.\\ \\
+Its accessibility and visual expressiveness have also made it a frequent testbed in numerical analysis and computational PDE research.\\